ale627/ale627.github.io/important.md

 categories:
 ---

-What is important to you?
 Is anything important to you?

 Not everyone has the same priorities in life.
 Some people don't have priorities.
 Most people do have priorities but they are flimsy - made on-the-fly or as a result of circumstances.